ibrahim-sadiqi/NodePad/README.md

 ## Overview

+I worked on this project while learning Python on Udemy.
+Thanks to Udemy for providing a great learning experience.
+This project was a valuable way to explore PyQt6 for designing and building desktop applications.

 NodePad+ is a lightweight and customizable text editor designed for simplicity and ease of use.
-It offers basic text editing features and can be extended.
+It offers essential text editing features and can be extended for additional functionality.

 ## Features